 LPG from the cylinder is reduced in pressure by a regulator, and is supplied to the boiler at low pressure (30mbar).
 Never use an unregulated high pressure supply.
 Where oil and dirt in the gas supply are a concern, gas filters should be fitted to prevent blockage of the boiler gas valve.

-NB: Gas heating must not be used while driving your vehicle unless a safety shut-off device is fitted to the gas system.
+NB: Gas heating must not be used while driving your vehicle.
 Current local regulations must be adhered to.